The insurance marketBy Tom Dougherty

 Insurance Rebranding.
 Health Insurance

 “A healthcare organization’s brand,” according to Business Exchange, “is more critical than ever.
 This can mainly be attributed to the complex and highly competitive nature of the industry.
-Awareness with strong identity and messaging are a good start.
+Awareness with a strong identity and messaging is a good start.
 But apart from basic marketing, successful branding goes a lot further.
 It must start from inside a healthcare organization’s core.”

-But it’s not just a logo, marketing message and tone.
+But it’s not just a logo, marketing message, and tone.